 • Follow these instructions to create a project.

 - Locate the Project ID.

 - Go to the IAM & Admin page of your project.

-- Add the ID of the admin who will act as the project editor to set up the project in the Admin console.
-(You can also add the administrator as the project owner.)
+- Add the ID of the administrator who will act as the project editor to set up the project in the Admin console.
+(You can also add the admin as the project owner.)